 1. Be Aware That You Are Not Alone

-Engaged women all over the world are panicking at this very moment about whether they should get married or not…they just aren’t telling anyone (other than their therapist).
+Engaged women all over the world are panicking at this very moment about whether they should get married or not.
+They just aren’t telling anyone (other than their therapist).
 So you are not alone.
-You are allowed to have some anxiety about a new life transition and how your role in your relationship might change as a fiancé or spouse.
-There is no other time in life when you make a commitment to stay with one thing/person, literally forever…even kids leave the nest after 18 years.
+You are allowed to have some anxiety about a new life transition.
+And about how your role in your relationship might change as a fiancé or spouse.
+There is no other time in life when you make a commitment to stay with one thing/person, literally forever.
+Even kids leave the nest after 18 years.
 If there was a list of “legitimate reasons to be anxious”, this would definitely be on that list.

 2. Recognize What Role Anxiety has Played in Your Life